pragmasoft-ua/kite-chat/backend/README.md

 - https://github.com/schnatterer/moby-names-generator-java
 - initialize lambda based webhook - local-exec provisioner using curl
 - snapstart
-- /info command - am I joined or hosted ?
+- /info command - am I joined or hosted ? or amend /help
 - /join alias of /start
 - when channel is dropped by host, all client have to leave as well
-- NotFoundException - catch and wrap into RouteException
+- pin unanswered messages?
+Maybe make this configurable.
+- telegram throttling sometimes will be a concern.
+Consider using dedicated bot tokens for commercial clients.
+Also, research aws lambda retry mechanism as a solution to tg throttling for other clients.
+- proxy or vpn may cause ws connection closed after a minute of inactivity.
+Send ping from server every 30s or so and await for pong.
+- API Gateway supports message payloads up to 128 KB with a maximum frame size of 32 KB.
+If a message exceeds 32 KB, you must split it into multiple frames, each 32 KB or smaller.
+If a larger message is received, the connection is closed with code 1009.
+- tg api largest text message is 4kb.
+Larger ones need to be split.
+- it is better to send files with http put/post rather than websocket.
+Presigned s3 for large files.
+Only send url over websocket.